Sahilj11/Learning-notes/Notes/MCA/1st Sem/SE/Software Testing.md

 Integration testing is the next phase after unit testing in the software testing process.
 It focuses on verifying the interactions and connections between different units (which have already been individually tested in unit testing) when combined or integrated as a group.

 **Stubs and Drivers** are the dummy programs in Integration testing used to facilitate the software testing activity.
-These programs act as a substitute for the missing models in the testing.
+These programs act as a substitute for the missing modules in the testing.
 They do not implement the entire programming logic of the software module but they simulate data communication with the calling module while testing.
 Stub: Is called by the Module under Test.
 Driver: Calls the Module to be tested

 As a step after unit testing, integration testing ensures that these units work together as expected and that the interfaces between them function correctly.
 It checks how these various units collaborate, share data, and interact with one another within the larger system.

-Here’s how integration testing builds upon unit testing:

-1. **Unit Testing Completion**: Before integration testing begins, individual units have already undergone testing in isolation during the unit testing phase.
-These units—such as functions, classes, or modules—have been tested to ensure they perform as intended.

-2. **Combining Units**: Integration testing involves combining these individually tested units together into larger components or groups.
-These groups could be subsystems, layers, or any combination of units necessary for the system's functionality.

-3. **Testing Interactions**: The primary focus of integration testing is to validate how these combined units interact with each other.
-It examines data flow, control flow, and the exchange of information between different components to ensure they work in sync.

-4. **Integration Strategies**: There are different approaches to integration testing:

-   - **Top-Down**: Starting from higher-level modules and gradually integrating lower-level modules.
-   - **Bottom-Up**: Integrating from lower-level modules and progressively combining higher-level modules.
-   - **Big Bang**: Integrating all components at once to test the system as a whole.
-   - **Sandwich/Hybrid**: A mix of top-down and bottom-up approaches.

-5. **Identifying Interface Issues**: Integration testing helps detect interface defects, communication problems, and inconsistencies that might arise when units interact.
-It verifies that the integrated components properly exchange information and function as expected.

-6. **Verification of System Behavior**: It goes beyond individual unit behavior and assesses the behavior of the system as a whole, ensuring that the integrated units work together harmoniously.

-Integration testing is a critical step to ensure that the system is cohesive, functions as intended, and is capable of handling various scenarios and interactions between different components.
-It provides confidence in the system’s reliability and robustness before proceeding to broader system-level testing.

 #### Integration strategies